cainmagi/Dockerfiles/manual.md

 > Note 2:
 >
-> In **any** case when you launch your container by backend mode (with option `-dit`), you should not commit your image, because you could not kill your `jupyterlab` without interactive shell.
+> In **any** case when you launch your container by backend mode (with option `-dit`), you should not commit your image, because you could not kill your `jupyterlab` without the interactive shell.

 [git-xubuntu]:https://github.com/cainmagi/Dockerfiles/tree/xubuntu "xUbuntu"
 [git-xubuntu-1-6]:https://github.com/cainmagi/Dockerfiles/tree/xubuntu-v1.6-u20.04#launching "xUbuntu 1.6"